-The 1965 novel written by Frank Herbert spawned one of the most iconic science fiction media franchises — that’s now back in the limelight thanks to the masterful adaptation by Denis Villeneuve (the award-winning director whose past credits include movies like Arrival, Blade Runner 2049, and Sicario).
+Dune, the 1965 novel written by Frank Herbert spawned one of the most iconic science fiction media franchises — that’s now back in the limelight thanks to the masterful adaptation by Denis Villeneuve (the award-winning director whose past credits include movies like Arrival, Blade Runner 2049, and Sicario).

-Dune‘s cult classic status was consolidated by the five sequels Herbert wrote, a David Lynch-directed film adaptation, two mini series, many computer games, and a whole new series of prequels, interquels, and sequels co-written by the author’s son, Brian Herbert.
+Dune‘s cult classic status was consolidated by the five sequels Herbert wrote, a David Lynch-directed film adaptation, two mini-series, many computer games, and a whole new series of prequels, interquels, and sequels co-written by the author’s son, Brian Herbert.

 At the time, he was working the afternoon-to-midnight shift as a picture editor at the San Francisco Examiner, spending his mornings writing his novel, according to local publication The Potrero View.

-While he moved on to another residence by the time Dune was published in 1965, the 412 Mississippi Street home retains bragging rights for fueling the author’s imagination and creativity.
+While he moved on to another residence by the time Dune was published in 1965, the Mississippi Street home retains bragging rights for fueling the author’s imagination and creativity.

 With two bedrooms and one bath, the 1,175-square-foot home retains much of its original charm, complemented by upgrades made by the owners throughout the years.

-Four upstairs skylights bathe the eat-in kitchen, dining, hall and bath with natural light, turning it into an airy, bright home.
+Four upstairs skylights bathe the eat-in kitchen, dining, hall, and bath with natural light, turning it into an airy, bright home.

 The main bedroom overlooks the home’s serene backyard garden — which has been split into two levels to accommodate a lovely rear deck that can be accessed from the second bedroom/home office.

-The home does retain a few elements that can be traced back to the time Frank Herbert spent here, like the original bathroom tiles on the walls, shower and tub surround, as well as the fencing for the original balcony.
+The home does retain a few elements that can be traced back to the time Frank Herbert spent here, like the original bathroom tiles on the walls, shower, and tub surround, as well as the fencing for the original balcony.

-One thing’s for sure: die-hard fans that end up staying here (or owning this San Francisco home) would likely be ecstatic to know its history — and the role it played as backdrop to one of the greatest works of the sci-fi genre.
+One thing’s for sure: die-hard fans that end up staying here (or owning this San Francisco home) would likely be ecstatic to know its history — and the role it played as a backdrop to one of the greatest works of the sci-fi genre.